jsvn/Inhabitent-Wordpress-1/README.md

 7. Development of Custom Pages, Post Types and Taxonomies,
 8. Implementation of 3rd Party Plugins, including Contact Form 7 and WP Migrate DB

+This project was a larger development for me, and involved a lot of interesting features.
+It was fantastic for developing my time managment and problem solving skills and ultimatley I delivered a website that met the designers comps on time.

+I took a lot away from this, as after having worked with Wordpress before as a CMS, it was my first time developing custom plugins, widgets, pages and post-types.